© Unofficial Royalty 2024

 September 8, 1749 – Birth of Marie Thérèse Louise of Savoy, Princesse de Lamballe, favorite of Marie Antoinette, Queen of France, born Maria Teresa Luisa of Savoy-Carignano at the Palazzo Carignano in Turin, Duchy of Savoy, now in Italy

-Marie Thérèse was presented to the new Dauphine – the future Queen Marie Antoinette – upon her arrival in France in 1770.
-The future queen was charmed by the Princess of Lamballe, and soon the two became very close.
+Marie Thérèse was presented to the new Dauphine, the future Queen Marie Antoinette, upon her arrival in France in 1770.
+Marie Antoinette was charmed by the Princess of Lamballe, and soon the two became very close.
 Over the next few years, Marie Thérèse was rarely separated from Marie Antoinette and became one of her closest friends and confidantes.
 In 1792, during the French Revolution, Marie Thérèse went before a tribunal that insisted she swear “hatred to the King and the Queen and to the monarchy”.
-Refusing to do so, she was released to the streets where she was quickly killed by an angry mob.
+Refusing to do so, she was released to the streets where an angry mob quickly killed her.

 Unofficial Royalty: Marie Thérèse Louise of Savoy, Princesse de Lamballe, favorite of Marie Antoinette, Queen of France